B-Aboobaker/FrontEndDevelopment/README.md

 # FrontEndDevelopment
-If you are new to FrontEnd Development, check out this repository
+If you are new to FrontEnd Development, check out this repository - HTML | CSS | JavaScript